-Can you tile an 8 × 8 checkerboard with dominoes?
+• Can you tile an 8 × 8 checkerboard with dominoes?

-- Can you tile an 8 × 8 checkerboard with dominoes? - What if one corner corner is removed?
+- Can you tile an 8 × 8 checkerboard with dominoes? - Can you tile the checkerboard if one corner is removed?

-- Can you tile an 8 × 8 checkerboard with dominoes? - What if one corner corner is removed? - What if opposite corner squares are removed?
+- Can you tile an 8 × 8 checkerboard with dominoes? - Can you tile the checkerboard if one corner is removed? - Can you tile the checkerboard if opposite corners are removed?

-- Can you tile an 8 × 8 checkerboard with dominoes? - What if one corner corner is removed? - What if opposite corner squares are removed?
+- Can you tile an 8 × 8 checkerboard with dominoes? - Can you tile the checkerboard if one corner is removed? - Can you tile the checkerboard if opposite corners are removed?

-- Can you tile an 8 × 8 checkerboard with dominoes? - What if one corner corner is removed? - What if opposite corner squares are removed? - Can you always tile the checkerboard if two squares of opposite colours are removed?
+- Can you tile an 8 × 8 checkerboard with dominoes? - Can you tile the checkerboard if one corner is removed? - Can you tile the checkerboard if opposite corners are removed? - Can you always tile the checkerboard if one white square and one black square are removed?

-- Can you tile an 8 × 8 checkerboard with dominoes? - What if one corner corner is removed? - What if opposite corner squares are removed? - Can you always tile the checkerboard if two squares of opposite colours are removed?
+- Can you tile an 8 × 8 checkerboard with dominoes? - Can you tile the checkerboard if one corner is removed? - Can you tile the checkerboard if opposite corners are removed? - Can you always tile the checkerboard if one white square and one black square are removed?